Running in the ALPs: Matching and running below the electroweak scale

 and the relative minus sign is due to the fact that the $Z$ factors are conventionally defined to absorb, rather than parametrise, the corresponding divergences.
 As discussed above, the wave function renormalization factors have contributions proportional to only renormalizable couplings (that contribute to the running of the non-renormalizable ones; see Figs.~\ref{fig:A_A}--\ref{fig:d_d}) and to dimension-five couplings (that contribute to the mixing into renormalizable ones).
 We obtain the following result:

+where we have defined $\alpha = \tilde{e}^2/(4\pi)$ and $\alpha_s = \tilde{g_3}^2/(4\pi)$.
 For the remaining couplings we only need to consider diagrams with a single insertion of a dimension-five operator.
 The result is given below, organised according to the amplitudes we have used to compute the corresponding divergences.
 We provide all the relevant diagrams in Appendix~\ref{diagrams:left}. \begin{itemize}

 \item $s(p_1)\to s(p_2)$

 The amplitude given by the diagrams in Fig.~\ref{fig:s_s} fixes the divergence of the mass term,

 \item $\psi (p_1)\to\psi (p_2)$